 The Ares 2.0 won’t add much to your power rack’s footprint if you already have a PR-5000 or PR-4000.
 It adds 0.6 inches to your rack’s depth, an inch or two to the height, and a maximum width of 5.2 inches.

 The point where the footprint may be a major issue is if you don’t have a compatible rack, or any power rack at all.
 Then you’ll have to account for the REP Ares and a REP Fitness PR-4000 Power Rack.
 A power rack will take up a bit of space in your home gym, but fortunately REP allows a lot of customization in its Ares Rack Builder.
 You can choose the height and depth, along with a 4-post or 6-post rack.
+Because of the need for a hefty power rack, we rate the footprint a 4 out of 5.

 Durability and Construction

-Moving the trolley on the REP Ares
+Man adjusting the trolley on the REP Ares 2.0

 The cables work on a 2:1 ratio, which makes 100 pounds feel like 50 pounds.
 This also helps extend the cable length for functional exercises, allowing for plenty of room and length for chest flyes and similar functional trainer movements.